Other Plasma-Cell Diseases

-Memorial Sloan-Kettering also treats patients with related plasma-cell diseases.
-These diseases include systemic light-chain amyloidosis (AL), a rare and often fatal disease, and less serious disease conditions, such as solitary plasmacytoma and monoclonal gammopathy of undetermined significance (MGUS).
+Memorial Sloan Kettering doctors are experienced in caring for patients with other plasma cell diseases related to multiple myeloma.
+These include systemic amyloidoses — a group of rare and sometimes serious disorders — as well as less severe conditions such as solitary plasmacytoma and monoclonal gammopathy of undetermined significance (MGUS).